-Unfortunately, the rest of the movie creates a flat and false impression.
+Unfortunately, the rest of the movie creates a flat and one-dimensional impression.

-Producer Davis Guggenheim starts with five youngsters whose parents or grandparents want them to get a better education than the nearest public schools can apparently provide.
-We follow five wonderful children and their families through the lottery process to get into better charter schools.
+Producer Davis Guggenheim starts with five youngsters whose parents or guardians want them to get a better education than the nearest public schools can apparently provide.
+We follow five wonderful children and their families through the lottery process to get into “better” charter schools.

 If they don’t, of course, their dreams are crushed.

-A lot of people who saw the film came away with this impression: the people doing the crushing, and jumping up and down gleefully, were sack-of-crap unionized teachers.
+A lot of people who saw the film came away with this impression: the people doing the crushing were sack-of-crap unionized teachers.

-Brent Staples, writing for the New York Times, warned readers who planned to see the film to take along a handkerchief.
-The villain?
-“Public schools generally do a horrendous job of screening and evaluating teachers, which means that they typically end up hiring and granting tenure to any warm body that comes along.”
+Brent Staples, writing for The New York Times, warned readers who planned to see the film to take along a handkerchief.
+Who exactly plays the role of villain?
+Staples makes that crystal clear: “Public schools generally do a horrendous job of screening and evaluating teachers, which means that they typically end up hiring and granting tenure to any warm body that comes along.”

 My reaction to that statement?
-Apparently the New York Times does a poor job of screening writers and lets idiots pen editorials.
+Apparently the Times does a poor job of screening writers and lets idiots pen editorials.

 Guggenheim focuses on the famous “rubber rooms” in the New York City Public Schools, where 700 teachers are pigeonholed.
 These 700 face termination for various reasons, but the union makes it hard to fire them.
 So they wait out the time till their hearings, often months, in some cases years, collecting their pay—and oh-those-damn-unions!

 SEVEN HUNDRED TERRIBLE TEACHERS sucking up tax dollars.
-God, if only we could get rid of teachers’ unions.
-It would be halcyon days.
+God, if only we could get rid of teachers’ unions!

 Here’s what real teachers know (or at least this real retired teacher who had time to check it out):